-Ever found yourself looking for that “one” guitar that can do it all but is wallet-friendly?
+Have you ever found yourself looking for that “one” guitar that can do it all but is wallet-friendly?
 Or are you a seasoned player who is looking for a guitar that not only plays great but you’re comfortable taking out gigging?

 An affordable and quality-made guitar made and designed by a brand who are known for making exceptional instruments, trying out this guitar is pretty much obligatory.

-Who is the PRS SE Standard 24 for?
+Who is this for?

-The SE Standard 24 is for guitar players who want top of the line specs at a wallet-friendly price.
+The SE Standard 24 is for guitar players who want top-of-the-line specs at a wallet-friendly price.

 Boasting classic PSR specs such as the 24-fret set-neck design, bird inlays, and a PRS-designed tremolo system, as well as the Paul Reed Smith signature on the headstock, this guitar has all the highlights of the core Custom 24.